The American Association of University Women (AAUW)

 - Women Making History Luncheon – We annually host a luncheon to honor a woman in the community for her accomplishments.
 A silent auction at the event raises money for education awards and educational programming.

-- Tech Savvy – Every April we host Tech Savvy, a daylong conference designed for girls in sixth through ninth grade and intended to encourage them to pursue careers in science, technology, engineering, and math (STEM).
+- Tech Savvy – For the past ten years, we have hosted Tech Savvy, a daylong conference designed for girls in sixth through ninth grade and intended to encourage them to pursue careers in science, technology, engineering, and math (STEM).
 The program is also designed to inform parents about STEM education and careers, and to expand awareness of educators and other adults in understanding the important role they play in inspiring girls in these fields.

 - Interest Groups – Our branch has very active interest groups including a book group and a gourmet group.
 Members are encouraged to create interest groups to share their interests with other like-minded members!